King Henry VIII College

 In 2016, as Christ College Brecon commemorated the 475th Anniversary of its founding, the school signed an agreement with DBH Holdings of Malaysia to set up its first international school.

-King Henry VIII College will be a fully-fledged sister school to Christ College, and replicate its structure, ethos, and achievements.
-Christ College Brecon is a historic co-educational independent day and boarding school set in the Brecon Beacons National Park, South Wales.
+King Henry VIII College is a fully-fledged sister school to Christ College Brecon, and replicates its structure, values, and ethos.
+Christ College was founded by King Henry VIII in 1541 by Royal Charter, and is a co-educational independent day and boarding school set in the Brecon Beacons National Park,

-King Henry VIII College is to be based in the modern, global tech hub of Cyberjaya - a rapidly-developing planned township, mid-way between Kuala Lumpur City Centre and KL International Airport.
-Kuala Lumpur is the capital city of Malaysia and its largest city, with an estimated population of 1.7 million.
+King Henry VIII College is located in the modern, global tech hub of Cyberjaya - a rapidly-developing planned township, mid-way between Kuala Lumpur City Centre and KL International Airport.
+Kuala Lumpur is the capital city of Malaysia, with an estimated population of 1.7 million.

-The curriculum at KH8 will be of British inspiration, modelled on that at Christ College.
-Course teaching will cover a modern subject selection, and pupils will sit Cambridge International IGCSE’s and AS/A levels, preparing them to go on to study at top universities world-wide.
+The academic offer at KH8 is of British inspiration, modelled on that at Christ College, with a broad, modern subject selection.
+Students will sit Cambridge International IGCSE’s and AS/A levels, preparing them to go on to study at top universities world-wide.